 Dave’s desire to serve began at the age of 18, when he enlisted in the United States Navy, serving multiple tours abroad.
 Following his service to our country, Dave received his Finance degree from Penn State University.
 It was during this time that Dave’s strong work ethic was born, working his way up from UPS delivery driver to running the finance department and being tasked with the oversight of a $200 million dollar budget.
 While working at UPS, Dave received his Juris Doctorate by attending night classes at Widener Law.

 After brief stints at the United Nations, and private practice, Dave moved back to York and began a clerkship to the Honorable Joseph C. Adams.
 It was in late 2009 when Dave would be hired by former District Attorney H. Stanley Rebert, that his prosecutorial journey began.
 Dave would quickly rise to Chief Deputy Prosecutor under District Attorney Tom Kearney through his unparalleled work ethic and courtroom prowess.

 In 2013 Dave worked with Coroner Pam Gay to establish the York County Heroin Task Force, now the York Opioid Collaborative.
 It was this time spent in the Community, that Dave realized the impact he could have when seeking to maiximize public/private partnerships.
 Dave now serves on the Board of Directors for the York Opioid Collaborative, the Criminal Justice Advisory Board, York County Prison Board and Better York Board.

-Dave, his wife and their son currently reside in Carroll Township.
+Dave, his wife and their son currently reside in Spring Garden Township.